I think you’ll agree with me when I say:

 And that’s why we’ve put together the RHIT Certification: The Definitive Guide.

-– The pass rate for the RHIT Certification exam was 70% among first-time test-takers in 2017.
+– The pass rate for the RHIT exam was 70% among first-time test-takers in 2017.

-– The cost to take the RHIT Certification exam is $75.
+– The cost to take the RHIT test is $75.

-– You must have completed the academic requirements at an associate’s degree level of a Health Information Management program or graduate from a HIM program that is approved by AHIMA before applying to take the RHIT Certification exam.
+– You must have completed the academic requirements at an associate’s degree level of a Health Information Management program or graduate from a HIM program that is approved by AHIMA before applying to take the certification exam.

 A Registered Health Information Technician helps to manage electronic health records that are used in hospitals, physician’s offices, nursing homes, and mental health clinics.
 RHITs manage the information that deals with medical decisions, service referrals, and insurance disbursements.
 They are responsible for making sure that this confidential information of patients remains in the right place where the right people can access the information electronically and out of sight from the general public and the wrong people.

-To become a Registered Health Information Technician, you’ll need to become certified and this means passing the RHIT Certification exam.
-While taking any certification exam can be stressful and daunting, we want to give you a few tips on how you can successfully pass the RHIT Certification exam.
+To become a Registered Health Information Technician, you’ll need to become certified and this means passing the RHIT test.
+While taking any certification exam can be stressful and daunting, we want to give you a few tips on how you can successfully pass the RHIT exam.

 1.Understand the Format of the RHIT Exam

-Here are a few things you need to know about the RHIT Certification exam:
+Here are a few things you need to know about the RHIT exam:

 • There are 150 multiple-choice questions which include 20 pretest questions that do not count towards your final score.